davisma20/my-cloud-cml/documentation/AWS.md

 There are currently two scripts provided for CML instance customization.

 1. Patch VMX.
 The `00-patch_vmx.sh` script disables/bypasses the VMX CPU flag check.
 This allows to run some reference platforms on non-metal AWS instance flavors.
 This limits the list of nodes that actually work quite significantly and is not supported.
 Use at your own risk.
 2. Let's Encrypt.
 The `03-letsencrypt.sh` script copies a cert from storage if it exists and matches the configured hostname.
 If not, it requests one via the Let's Encrypt service.
 For this to work, it needs to have a valid hostname in DNS.
-The script uses DynDNS which likely has to be replaced with something else to make this work.
-Also note, that this script uses 'extra' variables to e.g. store the username and password for the DynDNS service.
+The script uses 'extra' variables to e.g. store the username and password for the DynDNS service.

 There's also a dummy entry in that list as the list must have at least one element.
 So, when not doing any of the predefined entries, at least the dummy must be present.